-We develop and use an array of innovative methods and assays that are tailored to resolve specific features of biological systems, in-vitro, in cells and in tissue.
+We develop and construct new optical instruments that enable us to use an array of innovative methods and assays that are tailored to resolve specific features of biological systems, in-vitro, in cells and in tissue.
 These methods are extremely sensitive as they rely on single-molecule detection capabilities, and therefore provide unique critical information that cannot be obtained using conventional methods.

 By combining the information obtained from the different methods we can generate a detailed description of a biological system.

 Some of the single-molecule methods commonly used in our lab are detailed below ::